andr6/DocDropper/README.md

 #### Notice

-DocDropper (POC+) is a .doc file dropper.
+DocDropper is a .doc file dropper.
 You can start from it to setup Meterpreter, Empire, etc.

 Indeed, DocDropper use a PowerShell Dynamic Generation Algorithm (DGA) to find a C&C hosted on Github.com.